Addiction Rehab Referral Scam

 “We are the biggest spender in the business,” said Gerrard.
 “So if there’s people out there looking for treatment, they’re going to come to us.”

-ADT Healthcare pay Google £60,000 a month on advertising and at times pay Google up to £150 for a click on there website
+ADT Healthcare pay Google £60,000 a month on advertising and at times pay Google up to £150 for a click on their website

 Oliver Clark on the other-hand states he would “definitely” not tell the patients about such financial arrangements between himself and the rehab clinics.
 He said that families “don’t like the idea of paying brokering fees”, and he pretends he is on an annual retainer from the clinics if anyone asks him directly.